 The Certification Board shall be organized as follows; The Chair, Co-Chair and remaining members organized into subcommittees to administer each of the separate programs: CCP/CCT (1 chair, 2 others), and 1 Specialty Lead plus 2 others each for the CEP, CFCC, DRMP, EVP and PSP/CST and any other Specialty Certification to be added in the future.

-The Chair and Board members shall be appointed by the President subject to approval by the AACE International Board.
-Administrative support will be provided by a Certification Staff and any other support personnel selected by the Executive Director from the Headquarters staff.
-The Board may, subject to compliance with the AACE International Constitution and Bylaws and established criteria for the Certification Program, develop and adopt any rules, procedures or methods needed to effectively perform its functions in accordance with the provisions of this charter.
+The Certification Chair and Certification Board members shall be appointed by the President subject to approval by the AACE International Board.
+Administrative support will be provided by a Certification Administrator and any other support personnel selected by the Executive Director from the Headquarters staff.
+The Board may, subject to compliance with the AACE International Constitution and Bylaws and established criteria for the Certification Program, independently develop and adopt any rules, procedures or methods needed to effectively perform its functions in accordance with the provisions of this charter.

 The Certification Board will maintain the Plan for Certification.
-This is the strategic planning document which describes both short- and long-range AACE certification goals and programs.
+This is the strategic planning document which describes both short- and long-range AACE Certification goals and programs.
 The Certification Board may propose changes to this Plan at any time, but all changes must be approved by the Board of Directors.

 By October 1 each year the Certification Board will submit a plan and budget for the following year to the Board of Directors.
 This one year plan, when approved by the Board of Directors, becomes the basis for certification programs and expenditures for the coming year.